Wyamio/Wyam.Web/Input/modules/image.md

     If the image is larger than the specified `width` and `height`, it will be resized down.

-    If the image is smaller than the specified `width` and `height`, it will be left alone.
+    If the image is smaller than the specified `width` and `height`, it will not be resized.

   - `ApplyFilters(params ImageFilter[] filters)`